Detroit: Health systems

 DMC formally became a part of Vanguard Health Systems on December 30, 2010, as a for-profit corporation.
 Vanguard has agreed to invest nearly $1.5 B in the DMC complex.
 Vanguard has agreed to assume all debts and pension obligations.
-The metro area has many other hospitals including William Beaumont Hospital, St. Joseph's, and University of Michigan Medical Center.

 In 2011, DMC and Henry Ford Health System substantially increased investments in medical research facilities and hospitals in the city's Midtown and New Center.
 In 2012, two major construction projects were begun in New Center.
 The Henry Ford Health System started the first phase of a $500 million, 300-acre revitalization project, with the construction of a new $30 million, 275,000-square-foot, Medical Distribution Center for Cardinal Health, Inc. and Wayne State University started construction on a new $93 million, 207,000-square-foot, Integrative Biosciences Center (IBio).
 As many as 500 researchers and staff will work out of the IBio Center.